-With the recent inception of ride hailing apps or taxi booking apps such as Grab and Uber, it has caused quite an uproar in Singapore and has disrupted the public transport industry in many ways.
-Taxi drivers are being forced to choose sides, younger drivers who are more tech savvy flipped while the older generation drivers who has brand loyalty are still working for the traditional taxi companies.
+With the recent inception of ride-hailing apps or taxi booking apps such as Grab and Uber, it has caused quite an uproar in Singapore and has disrupted the public transport industry in many ways.
+Taxi drivers are being forced to choose sides, younger drivers who are more tech-savvy flipped while the older generation drivers who have brand loyalty are still working for the traditional taxi companies.

-The very next question that will come to your mind, since driving for a traditional taxi company is out of the picture, which ride hailing app should you drive for?
-And is it even worth it to drive for either Grab or Uber as a part time job?
+The very next question that will come to your mind, since driving for a traditional taxi company is out of the picture, which rides hailing app should you drive for?
+And is it even worth it to drive for either Grab or Uber as a part-time job?

 Before we compare the difference between these two companies from a driver’s perspective, here are some things you may not know about the two companies.